I was THAT child.

 Oh, the drama I put her through.
 It grieves me now, as a mother myself, to think of the hurtful things I did and said to her.

 Once, in a fit of anger after running away from home at 12, I told her she didn’t love me and never had.
 I can still clearly remember the wounded look on her face.
 Even as I said it, I knew it wasn’t true.
 In fact, I was a miracle baby and my selfless mother had spent nights awake caring for me, listening to be sure I was still breathing, vigilant on my behalf.
 Her love for me was always evident in what she did.
 This is one of those moments in my life I regret.
-One of the memories that Satan uses to discourage me when I am down.
+One of the memories that discourages me when I am down.
 I used my words to crush someone who loved me and cared for me more than anyone else ever had.

 One day shortly before my 13th birthday, I went to a friend’s house.
 She was an unbeliever.
 The family situation was deplorable.
 She has been smoking since she was seven and “physically active” at ten.
 She was the only girl my age our the neighborhood, and I thought I wanted to be like her.
 She was pretty and fun.
 All the boys liked her.